Southclaws/ScavengeSurvive/README.md

 Such as files that aren't in the "Accounts.db" player table or files with names that aren't valid player names.

+This option also updates files if a new file structure is used.
+Since the modio implementation however, this will likely be done from the character load code.

 Run these queries to remove duplicates from the database: